WebisoftWebisoft

 Feasibility: Straightforward

-Seven roles with clearly defined visibility layers map directly to a standard RBAC model.
-The permission matrix in the spec is complete and unambiguous.
+Seven roles with defined visibility layers map directly to a standard RBAC model.
 Magic-link lender access requires no account management overhead.
-The external advisor tier (V2) adds complexity around licence verification and revenue share logic, but it's well-scoped.
-No technical concerns here.
+External advisor tier (V2) adds revenue share logic but is well-scoped.

 Lender Package Generator